Kometa-Team/Kometa/docs/defaults/chart/flixpatrol.md

 The `flixpatrol` Metadata File is used to create collections based on FlixPatrol Charts.

-The `IMDb Lowest Rated` Collection only works with Movie Libraries but the rest of the collections work with both Movie and TV libraries.
+This file works with Movie and TV Libraries.

 The below YAML in your config.yml will create the collections: